 Marco Zimmerling

+Previously, I was a research group leader at the Center for Advancing Electronics Dresden at TU Dresden.
 I completed my PhD in computer engineering in 2015 at ETH Zurich in the group of Lothar Thiele.
 I hold a diploma degree in computer science from TU Dresden.
-For doing my diploma thesis, I visited the groups of Thiemo Voigt at RISE Kista and Per Gunningberg at Uppsala University.
+For my diploma thesis project, I visited the groups of Thiemo Voigt at RISE Kista and Per Gunningberg at Uppsala University.
 Taking a break from my studies, I interned at IBM for more than a year, including a six-month stay at the T.J.
 Watson Research Center.

-You may follow me on Twitter or drop me an email at marco zimmerling at tu-dresden.de to contact me directly.
-If you would like to find out more about myself and my work, please take a look at my:
+You may follow me on Twitter or drop me an email at zimmerling at cs.uni-freiburg.de to contact me directly.
+If you would like to find out more about myself and my research, please take a look at my:

 - Curriculum vitæ

-- Summary of key achievement #1: Taking advantage of packet collisions
+- Summary of key achievement #1: Embracing packet collisions

-- Summary of key achievement #2: System-wide coordination with guarantees
+- Summary of key achievement #2: End-to-end guarantees

-- Summary of key achievement #3: Closing the loop
+- Summary of key achievement #3: Distributed battery-free systems

 - Selected publications (complete list)